saltstack/salt/HACKING.md

 dev environment.
 Follow these steps and you'll end out with a functioning dev environment and be able to submit your first PR.

-This guide assumes at least a passing familiarity with [Git](TODO LINK), and that you already have installed and configured Git.
+This guide assumes at least a passing familiarity with [Git](https://git-scm.com/), and that you already have it installed and configured.

 ## `pyenv`, Virtual Environments, and You